sgabriel190/rpi-temperature-django/readme.md

     $ sudo pip3 install celery
 ```

 I recommend installing those with sudo privileges, because we need sudo for running the website on HTTP port 80.
-Also rebooting the machine can be an option here, but not needed.
+Rebooting the machine is an option here, but it is not usually necessary.

 The celery framework needs a message broker: redis or rabbitMQ are one of those.